derekoneil/ContainerNativeDevelopmentWithOKE/workshops/container-native-development/LabGuide200.md

 - During provisioning, Terraform generated a `kubeconfig` file that will authenticate you to the cluster.
 Let's configure and start the kubectl proxy server to make sure our cluster is accessible.
 Since you are using an Oracle-provided client image, `kubectl` -- the Kubernetes command line interface, has been **pre-installed** for you.

 - You will need to set an environment variable to point `kubectl` to the location of your Terraform-generated `kubeconfig` file.
 Then you can start the Kubernetes proxy server, which will let you view the cluster dashboard at a localhost URL.
-Since you're using the Oracle-provided client image, we'll add the `KUBECONFIG` environment variable to your bash profile; that way it will be set for all new shells that you open:
+Since you're using the Oracle-provided client image, we'll add the `KUBECONFIG` environment variable to your bash profile; that way it will be set for all new shells that you open.
+Enter the following command into your terminal window:

   ```bash
   echo "export KUBECONFIG=`pwd`/generated/kubeconfig" >> ~/.bashrc